Cobra Kai: The Karate Kid Saga Continues: Miyagi-Do Story

 Demetri starts his story by saying that it all started at the Mini-Golf & Arcade where Sam got a note and thought it was from Miguel telling her to meet him for a date, but it turned out to be a gang of thugs.
 After Sam beat up the thugs, they drive away and a map flies out of their car, which Sam shows to Daniel.
 Daniel and Sam conclude that it might be Johnny trying to get revenge for losing to Daniel in the tournament.
 They go to Smitty's Diner where they find Kyler.
 He was following instructions from an unidentified martial artist, saying to come to the diner if he wants to get back with Sam.
 They go to LaRusso Auto where they meet dealership rival Tom Cole, learning that was bribed by a local martial artist to trash the dealership and relocate the cars.
 Their next destination is the mall because Cobra Kai was using it as their next meeting spot where they might be preparing another trap, so they go to investigate.
-They defeat Hawk and a thug name Shawn.
+They defeat Hawk and a thug named Shawn.
 Afterwards, a mall cop shows up and captures Shawn, but everyone else manages to escape.
 They later head to the All-Valley Tournament campus after receiving a falsified tournament invitation.
 Upon arrival, Miyagi-Do defeats Xander and Miguel.
-Their next destination is Weinberg TV Studios where they find Johnny's step father, Sid.
+Their next destination is Weinberg TV Studios where they find Johnny's stepfather, Sid.
 They learn that he partnered up with Cobra Kai to make a movie.
 They then go to the high school, where they defeat Tory.